Time to evolve beyond disposable plastic. Here’s how:

 Plastic is piling up in our landfills, oceans, beaches, drinking water, food and bodies.
 It’s destroying our health and our planet, and it’s never going away.

-“Plastic is a substance the earth cannot digest,” says actor Jeff Bridges in the video below.
+“Plastic is a substance the earth cannot digest,” says actor Jeff Bridges in a video on plastic pollution.
 “Every bit of plastic that has ever been created still exists.”

 It takes 450 years for a plastic water bottle to decompose (break into microscopic pieces).
 But, because bacteria cannot eat it, it never fully biodegrades.
 Instead, it has to be broken down by wind, sun or ocean waves.
 The pieces just keep getting smaller and smaller until we can’t see them, but are still giant compared to most molecules in nature.